-Qatar, Middle East: Where Draft 2 continued.
+The Middle East: Where Draft 2 continued.

-It was 2010 and I was still in Qatar.
 Two years after the first draft, I had finished the second.
 I felt pretty good about it but thought it needed more work.
 I sent it to another pre-publishing assessment service.
 The feedback was good – they enjoyed the story but there were some other parts of the story I needed to work on.
 I received the feedback well.
 To say that they enjoyed reading it was vindication that the hours of chipping away had been worth it.
 I put my head down and went for it, making the changes and reading it again and again, trying to improve it.
 I finished Draft 2 in January 2011.
 When I wasn’t diving for work, I would arrive at the local Costa at 6am, write till 7:30am, then do a full day of work.
 By now I knew I was close and was pretty motivated to finish.

 It was time to have a crack and send the manuscript to publishers.
 Lots of phone calls and submissions; I sent it to seven New Zealand based publishers.
 Some replied, others didn’t.
 The feedback I got was that the New Zealand book market was very depressed and no publisher was willing to take a risk on a new author.
 This process took six months.
 Not to be discouraged (the people I had asked to read it told me they enjoyed it), after talking with friends in the book industry, I decided to self publish the book.
 I engaged a pre-publishing assessment service in the Taranaki, a great couple, Gordon and Kath Brown, to complete a proofread and make comments.
 They did a great job and when this process was over, it was ready to be designed to look like a book.